Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Early ‘fer what?"
 The Great Father’s direct question rang through the conversation.

 "...Oh!
-Well, uh, a high decoration of some kind…"
+Well, uh, a high decoration of some kind..."

 "Probably the Medal of Honor," Sartori clarified.
 "Though that’s just speculation on my part."